Visit Professor David Beer's profile on the York Research Database to:

 In addition to his work in the department he is also currently the data cluster lead for the Leverhulme Centre for Algorithmic Life.

 David's work explores how transformations in technology and media reshape culture and society.
 His work often focuses upon questions of power.
-Amongst other things, this has included work on the politics of data and metrics, the social power of algorithms, the tensions of A.I. and the dynamics of digital popular cultures and social media.
-His key publications on these topics includes the books The Tensions of Algorithmic Thinking (2023), The Data Gaze (2019), Metric Power (2016) and Popular Culture and New Media: The Politics of Circulation (2013).
+Amongst other things, this has included work on the politics of data and metrics, the social power of algorithms, the tensions of AI and the dynamics of digital popular cultures and social media.
+His key publications on these topics include the books The Tensions of Algorithmic Thinking (2023), The Data Gaze (2019), Metric Power (2016) and Popular Culture and New Media: The Politics of Circulation (2013).
+He is also co-author of New Media (2008, with Nick Gane) and Social Media and the Automatic Production of Memory (2021, with Benjamin Jacobsen).

 Alongside this, he also works on the history and future of social thought, with a particular focus on questions of imagination, creativity and inspiration.
-This has included a book on the late works of Georg Simmel, the short book Punk Sociology (2014) as well as articles, chapters and reviews exploring the social imaginaries of a range of cultural forms and thinkers.
+This work has included Georg Simmel’s Concluding Thoughts (2019), which explores the late works of Simmel, and the short book Punk Sociology (2014) as well as articles, chapters and reviews exploring the social imaginaries from a range of cultural forms and thinkers.

-For details of David's publications you can view his profile in the York Research Database.
+For details of David's publications please view his profile on the York Research Database.

 Mondays, 1pm-2pm